-- 1.1 Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of the Thurrock Council.
-It assists the Council in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management, internal control. - 1.2 This Charter establishes the purpose, authority and responsibilities for the internal audit service for Thurrock Council. - 1.3 The internal audit service is provided by Thurrock Council's Internal Audit team.
+- 1.1 Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of Thurrock Council.
+It assists the Council in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organisation's governance, risk management, internal control. - 1.2 This Charter establishes the purpose, authority and responsibilities for the internal audit service for Thurrock Council. - 1.3 The internal audit service is provided by Thurrock Council's Internal Audit team.
 Your key internal audit contact is:

-Internal Audit Manager
+Chief Internal Auditor

 Name Gary Clifford

-Telephone 01375 652702

 Email address gclifford@thurrock.gov.uk

-- 1.4 This Charter has been prepared in order to support the Council in ensuring it has in place an effective Internal Audit service that meets the requirements of the Public Sector Internal Auditing Standards (PSIAS) which came into effect from 1st April 2013. - 1.5 This Charter will be reviewed, updated as required and reported to the Standards & Audit Committee for consideration on a bi-annual basis. - 1.6 For the purposes of this Charter, the Internal Audit Manager fulfils the role of the Council's Head of Internal Audit (HolA) and is referred to as such throughout the document.
+- 1.4 This Charter has been prepared in order to support the Council in ensuring it has in place an effective Internal Audit Service that meets the requirements of the Public Sector Internal Auditing Standards (PSIAS) which came into effect from 1st April 2013.
+This Standards were updated in February 2019. - 1.5 This Charter will be reviewed, updated as required and reported to the Standards & Audit Committee for consideration on a bi-annual basis. - 1.6 For the purposes of this Charter, the Chief Internal Auditor fulfils the role of the council's Head of Internal Audit (HoIA) and is referred to as such throughout most of the document. - 1.7 Within Thurrock Council, the HoIA does not have any responsibility for other operational areas within the council.